Sai09Keerthana/Schweickert-Hackathon/README.md

 ## Api

 Python Flask API that talks to Schweikert's iTop OpenSource Support Ticketing Testsystem.
 It can create a Ticket there.
+For deployment we've taken the important pieces and upgraded it to AWS API Gateway and AWS Lambda with python.
+That way it is highly scaleable and a cheap pay per use model.

 ## Frontend